pietroperona/mcp-server-template/README.md

 - No "Event loop is closed" errors occur
 - Better handling of asyncio event loops

+## Known Limitations

+- **Docker Support**: While Dockerfile and docker-compose files are included, Docker deployment has not been extensively tested across different environments.
+We welcome community feedback and testing.
+- **OAuth2 Flow**: OAuth2 implementation requires manual token exchange - automatic browser-based flow is not yet implemented.

 ## Contributing

 1. Fork the [repository](https://github.com/pietroperona/mcp-server-template)